bonbonsan/ML_COMPETITIONS/README.md

 - `my_library/` – Core machine learning library
   - `configs/` – Configuration classes for each algorithm using dataclasses
   - `data/` – Sample datasets collected from public sources
+    - `samples/` – Public sample datasets (included in Git and Docker)
+    - Other folders – Private or competition datasets (excluded from Git, but shared with Docker)
   - `ensembles/` – Classes for combining predictions (ensembling)
   - `feature_engineerings/` – Functions for feature engineering
   - `logs/` – Output destination for log files
   - `models/` – ML models with a unified interface
+  - `putput/` – ML models with a unified interface
   - `parameter_tunings/` – Classes for hyperparameter tuning
   - `splitters/` – Classes for splitting datasets
+  - `tests/`
-  - `tests/e2e/` – Example scripts demonstrating module usage
+    - `e2e/`Example scripts demonstrating module usage
-  - `tests/unit/` – Unit test modules using pytest
+    - `unit/` – Unit test modules using pytest
   - `utils/` – Utility functions
   - `validations/` – Wrapper classes for training and prediction
 - `requirements.ixt`